Kuzkay/OkayyNetwork/kuz_Notifications/README.md

 * duration - duration in seconds (only used for automatic notifications)<br/>
 * color - HEX color example: "#ff0000"<br/>
 * id - id/name of the progress bar used to access it <br/>
-* automatic - boolean, should the progress bar update automatically (go from 0 to 100 in the set duration of time)<br/>
+* automatic - boolean, should the progress bar update automatically (go from 0 to 100 in the set duration of time) (default = true)<br/>

 ![image](https://i.imgur.com/ShrrmYa.png)